rajanbajaj/PHP-and-SQL-practice-projects/README.md

 # PHP-and-SQL-practice-projects
-This are book examples practiced.
+These are book examples practiced for Learning Purpose.